diegobaca/Control-Lab-IO-Remote-Dev/README.md

 8. Open a web browser with a device on the same network and type the Raspberry Pi's IP followed by :5001 to connect.

 You can use the following commands via SSH after installation:
-- 'checkcontrollab' to check the status.
+- 'statuscontrollab' to check the status of the Control Lab IO Remote service."
-- 'exitcontrollab' to stop the service.
+- 'stopcontrollab' to stop the Control Lab IO Remote service."
-- 'startcontrollab' to start the service.
+- 'startcontrollab' to start the Control Lab IO Remote service."